benrconway/Animal_Shelter_Ruby_Project/README.md

 # Conservation_Website_Ruby_Project

-After 4 weeks of study at CodeClan, I was pesented with the following brief to consolidate of my current learning Ruby fundamentals, TDD, Object Oriented Programming, Web Programming and Database interactions.
+After 4 weeks of study at CodeClan, I was pesented with the following brief to consolidate of my current learning of Ruby fundamentals, TDD, Object Oriented Programming, Web Programming and Database interactions.
 ___

 ### Animal Shelter